-Pondering over this situation, it flashed upon Sir William Van Horne that there was in all probability no law which would prevent the acquisition of parcels of land or the construction of a relivery of land or the construction of a railway thereon by their owner.
-To construct a railway in small pieces in this way, without rights of expropriation or eminent domain, and without any assurance what-ever beyond his own faith that the future Cuban Government would grant the necessary charter powers, involved great risks and implied great courage.
-But having hit upon the plan, Van Horne did not hesitate to adopt it.
+ever beyond his own faith that the future Cuban Government would grant the necessary charter powers, involved great risks and implied great courage.
+But having hit upon the plan, Van Home did not hesitate to adopt it.

-On his arrival in New York in March he immediately consulted Howard Mans-field, a lawyer of his acquaintance.
+On his arrival in New York in March he immediately consulted Howard Mansfield, a lawyer of his acquaintance.

-"Do you know anything of the For-aker Act?" he asked.
-"I do."
+'Do you know anything of the Foraker Act?" he asked. domain, and without any assurance what-